 - Do not drink more than 1.2 liters of grapefruit juice per day.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you have kidney disease, diabetes, low blood pressure, seizures, thyroid problems, or muscle pain or weakness.
-Tell your doctor if you have a history of liver disease or if you drink alcohol regularly.
+- Tell your doctor if you have kidney disease, liver disease, diabetes, low blood pressure, seizures, thyroid problems, muscle problems, or had a recent stroke.
+Tell your doctor if you drink alcohol regularly.

 - Make sure any doctor or dentist who treats you knows that you use this medicine.
 You may need to stop using this medicine if you have major surgery, a major injury, or other serious health problems.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.